Anisha-30/ProducerConsumerProblem/README.md

 ---------PRODUCER CONSUMER SYSTEM------

-Simulate a real-world producer-consumer system using a shared resource (a queue).
+Simulate a real-world producer-consumer system using a shared resource (a linked list).

-Use wait, yield sleep, notify notifyall
+Use of wait, yield sleep, notify notifyall

-In the producer-consumer problem, producers generate data and add it to a shared resource (e.g., a queue), while consumers remove data and process it.
+In the producer-consumer problem, producers generate data and add it to a shared resource (e.g., a linked list), while consumers remove data and process it.
 To avoid conflicts:

-Producers must wait if the queue is full.
+Producers must wait if the list is full.
-Consumers must wait if the queue is empty.
+Consumers must wait if the list is empty.